novoda/ios-demos/README.md

  - Pull from master and create a new branch with your project and/or changes
  - If you are creating a new project make sure that XCode did not created a `.git` file inside of your folder.
 You can check that by going inside the project folder on terminal and entering `ls -la` if there is a `.git` file it will conflict with the git repository of the `ios-demos` repo.
 Delete it by entering `rm -rf .git` while being inside your project folder.
 - Push your branch and make a PR.
 Your PR should have:
-  1. Description of what the project is/ what changes are you making and why
+  1. Description of what the project is, or what changes you are making and why
   2. Screenshots if is a new project so it can be reviewed properly

 You will need to wait for someone to approved and merge your PR